akatav/akatav.github.io/autism/AD-chapter5.md

 {% endhighlight python %}

-NIFTI is a 4d representation of the brain across a predetermined time span.
-However, for purposes of analysis, the 4d images have to be converted to 2d.
-We extract the response of each 3d brain cordinate (or voxel) across the given timespan (ie, the blood oxygenation level of each  voxel of the brain varies both in resting and active states across a given time period.
-So, we get the resulting time vs voxel BOLD activity which is a 2d representation of the 4d .nii image.
-This process is called masking.

 In fMRI experiments, the BOLD signal recorded in each voxel of the brain aims to record brain activity in resting state or while performing a certain activity.
 However, in real life, there are many interferences and the BOLD signal recorded will not always purely reflect only brain activity in response to the experimenta stimuli.
 Because in real time, the brain respond to various other external and internal stimuli such as heartrate, head motion of the scanned individual, breathing etc. So, the recorded signal is often noisy.
 This is similar to the cocktail party problem in many respects where there are $$n$$ devices that record the conversations of n individuals.
 Needless to state, each recorder picks up a mixture of the speech signals.
 The task is to seperate each individual speech signal from the mixture.

-We use the $$CanICA$$ method in nilearn for denoising the images.
+Similarly, we'd like to obtain the BOLD signals devoid of noise.
+For this, we use a technique called Independent Component Analysis (ICA).
+We can readilyuse the $$CanICA$$ method in nilearn.
 The resulting 4d image is stored in $$canica.components_img_$$.
+The components_img is a 4d representation of the denoised data.

 {% highlight python %}
 #Perform Canonical ICA on the fmri images to remove noise and seperate independent components